Evals by Welo Data

 Previously known as Model Assessment Suite

 Evals by Welo Data measures how frontier and open-source LLMs perform across languages — because the real world is multilingual, and model performance varies significantly across languages and tasks.
-Our evaluations span 8 languages (Arabic, German, English, Spanish, French, Japanese, Korean, and Turkish) and 4 domains (Legal & Criminal Justice; Health, Medicine & Science; Business, Finance & Economics; and General).
+Our evaluations cover two dimensions: safety and reasoning.

-Our evaluations focus on multilingual reasoning.
-Despite significant advances in LLMs, multilingual reasoning remains a difficult challenge.
-We've evaluated 51 models using human-validated, natively-authored scenarios and evaluation items designed to surface genuine reasoning capabilities — not pattern-matching on seen data.
+We’ve evaluated 51 models across 8 languages and 4 domains using human-validated, natively-authored scenarios designed to surface genuine causal reasoning capabilities — not pattern-matching on seen data.

 8